August 21, 2017

 In the US, DMT can be smoked, insufflated, injected, or vaporized for more potent but brief psychological effects.
 DMT is also known as Dimitri or “the businessman’s trip” because of the short but powerful nature of a DMT trip.

-The Effects of a DMT Trip
+The DMT Trip Effects

 A DMT trip seems to vary in duration and intensity depending on the means of administration.
 Users that inject the drug intravenously experience short but immediately psychedelic effects while those who drink ayahuasca usually experience longer, less intense effects.